Engineering Duty Qualification Program (EDQP)

 (c) The Basic Course phase, during which officers complete the Basic Course at the EDO School.
 The Basic Course is also certified as equivalent to ACQ 101 and ACQ 201, which are fundamental requirements for Acquisition Workforce certification under the congressionally mandated Defense Acquisition Workforce Improvement Act (DAWIA).

-(e) The certifying phase in which officers successfully complete an oral examination and present the documented results of a Rapid Improvement Event before being designated 144X.
+(e) Each officer must successfully complete an oral examination and present the results of his or her Process Improvement Paper before being designated 144X.
 This phase must be completed within two years.
 The two-year clock starts when a candidate arrives at his ultimate command after graduating from the Basic Course or, for unusual circumstances, at a date negotiated between the Commanding Officer, EDO School and the prospective Certifying Officer.